elemental/elemental-web/source/doc-dev/optimization/models/DS.rst

    \min_{u,v,r,t} \{\; 1^T (u+v) \; | \; \begin{pmatrix} A & -A & I & 0 \\ 0 & 0 & A^T & I \end{pmatrix} \begin{pmatrix} u \\ v \\ r \\ t \end{pmatrix} = \begin{pmatrix} b \\ 0 \end{pmatrix} \; \wedge \; u,v \ge 0 \; \wedge \; \| t \|_{\infty} \le \lambda \;\},

 which they argued to be superior in performance and conditioning.
-Elemental defaults to (DS1) for dense matrices and (DS2) for sparse matrices.
+Elemental defaults to (DS1) for dense matrices and (DS2) for sparse matrices and applies a Mehrotra Predictor-Corrector primal-dual Interior Point Method.

 C++ API
 -------